IMLMcGill/caliper-workspace/README.md

 10. A report is printed and a report.html file produced in caliper-workspace directory.
 11. Modify benchmark configuration file as needed in order to repeat the test.
 Change workload query.js to invoke.js for a test creating blocks.
 12. For more information, check out the Caliper documentation https://hyperledger.github.io/caliper/v0.5.0/getting-started/
+13. Other blockchains will work, please modify the networkconfig.yaml and respective workload modules as indicated in Caliper documentation.